 Once you have completed your PLT you can then apply for admission into practice.
 This is the final step in your transition to a career as a lawyer.
 You’ll need to also apply for an Australian practising certificate.
 Find out the latest information about the admission process.

 Ready to stand up and defend the rights of others?
-Check out our Law degree.
+Explore Law at Murdoch.